SyneRBI/SIRF-SuperBuild/README.md

 ## Dependencies <a name="Dependencies"></a>

-The superBuild depends on CMake >= 3.7.
+The SuperBuild depends on CMake >= 3.7.

+If you are building Gadgetron there are a series of [additional dependencies](https://github.com/gadgetron/gadgetron/wiki/List-of-Dependencies), which must be met.

 ## Generic instructions <a name="Generic_instructions"></a>